When I asked a friend of mine to help me set up my blog, she asked me what my website was going to be about.

 “Sociology,” I told her.

-She said that she thought it was going to be a personal website.
+She thought it would be a personal website.

 My response to that became my tagline: the personal is political.